Health Insurance Claims Process

 • Review how the insurance claims process works.

-• Learn how to be an informed health insurance consumer.
+• Become an informed health insurance consumer.

 Ideally, you will not have any problems with your insurance provider.
 However, because we live in a less than ideal world, you should take certain steps to avoid problems or to minimize the chances of problems occurring.
 You also want to be prepared to address a problem effectively, if one arises.